Herbertkartel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Prints the last digit of a number
+Print every minute of the day of Jack Bauer